jito-foundation/ncn-template/simulation-test-detailed-guide.md

 Key aspects of the delegation setup:

-- Every vault delegates to every operator (except the last one)
+- Every vault delegates to every operator (except the last one for this example)
+  - Note that vaults can choose whom to delegate to, they don't have to delegate to all operators
-- Delegation amounts cycle through the `delegations` array (which ranges from 1 lamport to 10,000 tokens)
+- Delegation amounts cycle through the `delegations` array to test different scenarios
 - The last operator intentionally receives zero delegation to test the system's handling of operators without stake
-- The delegation is performed directly through the vault program using `do_add_delegation`
+- The delegation is performed directly through the vault program using `do_add_delegation` which will call a specific instruction in the vault program to do that

-#### 3.4 Delegation Architecture and Voting Power Calculation
+#### 4.4 Delegation Architecture and Voting Power Calculation

 The delegation architecture follows a multiplication relationship: